Class 44/45/46 headcode panels

 Post-TOPS Class 45's

 The somewhat haphazard renumbering of the Class 45's broke up the original order of the numerical series carrying the various types of headcodes.
-The lists below are an attempt to identify which type of nose end the TOPS numbered locomotives carried.
+The lists below are an attempt to identify which type of nose end the TOPS numbered locomotives carried at the time of renumbering during 1974.

 Split boxes